getCUJO/QoOID/draft-ietf-ippm-qoo.md

 QoO falls on the spectrum between objective QoS metrics and subjective QoE metrics.
 The position on this spectrum depends primarily on how the ROP and CPUP thresholds are chosen.
-With appropriate threshold selection based on user-acceptance testing and application performance analysis, our intention is that QoO scores can be tuned to be close to (if not identical to) QoE metrics, while still maintaining the objectivity and composability benefits of QoS-type measurements.
+With appropriate threshold selection based on user-acceptance testing and application performance analysis, QoO scores can likely be tuned to be close to (if not identical to) QoE metrics, while still maintaining the objectivity and composability benefits of QoS-type measurements.